 ---|---|

-ConcurrencyCheck Attribute | This attribute is applied to a property, which participates in concurrency check validation while updating or deleting an entity |
+ConcurrencyCheck Attribute | Apply this attribute to a property, which participates in concurrency check validation while updating or deleting an entity |

-Key Attribute | This attribute is applied to the property or properties, that are part of the primary key |
+Key Attribute | Specify the properties, that are part of the primary key |

 MaxLength Attribute | This validation attribute specifies the max length of the column in the database |